An Aristotelian Perspective

 Chapter 3: Governance and Government from an Aristotelian Perspective

-Whenever one hears the word ‘govern’ and its cognates, such as ‘governance’ and ‘government’, the notions of ‘authority’ and the exercise of power and control immediately come to mind.
+3. Governance and government from an Aristotelian perspective Whenever one hears the word ‘govern’ and its cognates, such as ‘governance’ and ‘government’, the notions of ‘authority’ and the exercise of power and control immediately come to mind.
 Normally, one also thinks of a political unit such as the state in its dual role as both the subject and the object of the act of governing.
 The state governs the lives of those found under its authority, although at the same time – and in the best of cases – those who live under the state’s authority are precisely the ones who determine how the state should go about this task.
 In other words, the state is ideally an instrument through which the very same people who are subject to its authority do in fact govern themselves.
 It is indeed surprising that none of these associations takes place upon a simple reading of the deﬁnition of a corporate governance system: the complex set of constraints that shape the ex-post bargaining over the quasirents in the course of a relationship (Williamson, 1985).
 Not even after it is explained that the deﬁnition refers to a contractual relationship of an incomplete kind, such that no previous agreement on how to divide the spoils (so to speak) arising from the relationship can be made.
 A governance system seems to indicate rules of bargaining over contigent future goods that escape contractual agreements.
-This distance between the common understanding of what it means to govern and the formula aﬀorded us by a corporate governance...
+This distance between the common understanding of what it means to govern and the...

 You are not authenticated to view the full text of this chapter or article.